AI + Health Tech

 What level of risk are individual participants required to assume?

-- A monthly, quarterly, or annual capitated payment to the Participant for a predefined set of items and services, where the Participant does not claim any payment from the payor for those items and services.
+• A monthly, quarterly, or annual capitated payment to the relevant participant for a predefined set of items and services, where the participant does not claim any payment from the payor for those items and services.

 Key Requirements

-- Execute a written agreement between the VBE and each Participant that defines the Enterprise Risk and each Participant's meaningful share and other key terms of the arrangement
+• A written agreement between the VBE and each participant that defines the Enterprise Risk and each participant's meaningful share (and other key terms)

 Common Pitfalls